-Trevor Crisp and David Szczupak led the team which made the V8 into a compact unit which, though wide, would fit comfortably into the existing X300 saloon and its proposed successor.
-It would also fit into the sports car then in design from Fergus Pollack, Keith Helfet and Geoff Lawson.
-Jaguar’s new V8 was ground-breaking by being a mainly all-alloy unit, which kept weight down to a minimum.
-The engine also featured: fracture-split forged powder metal connecting rods, a special one-piece cast camshaft and a reinforced Polyamide composite plastic intake manifold, which was light and provided external thermal insulation.
-This enabled Jaguar to accommodate an integral fuel rail into the manifold, reducing complexity and improving injector targeting.
+Trevor Crisp and David Szczupak led the team which made the V8 into a compact unit which was carefully designed to fit into the existing X300 saloon and its proposed successor.
+It would also fit into the sports car then in design from Fergus Pollack, Keith Helmet and Geoff Lawson.
+Jaguar’s ground-breaking new V8 was an all-alloy unit, which kept weight down to a minimum.
+The engine featured: fracture-split forged powder metal connecting rods, hollow one-piece cast camshafts and a reinforced Polyamide composite plastic intake manifold, which was light and provided thermal insulation.
+This enabled Jaguar to accommodate an integral fuel rail into the manifold, reducing complexity and improving hot fuel handling.

 Interestingly, the Jaguar engineers stayed with the valve operation system they knew best, having already used it with previous engines.
 This meant direct operation with aluminium bucket tappets beneath the cams with shim clearance adjustment.
-Proven chain-drive for the camshafts was chosen – years of experience with the XK showed this was more efficient than belts – but variable timing actuators were fitted to the inlet camshaft sprockets.
-Jaguar chose ‘Nikasil’ plated, rather than lined, cylinder bores.
+The valve gear was extremely light but with large valve sizes to give low friction and good breathing for high power.
+Proven chain-drive for the camshafts was chosen – years of experience with the V12 and AJ6 showed them to be durable and compact and avoided the need for the servicing needed with a cam belt.
+Variable timing actuators were fitted to the inlet camshaft sprockets to improve the spread of torque through the rev range, reduce emissions and improve fuel economy.
+Jaguar chose ‘Nikasil’ plated cylinder bores.
 Once in production it was found that the plating was subject to attack from low-grade, high-sulphur, fuels and some engines had to be replaced under warranty.
-The plating was later replaced with thin-walled steel linings.
+The plating was later replaced with cast-in iron linings.
 The twin cylinder heads were produced by Cosworth exclusively for Jaguar.

 A substantial aluminium bedplate, carrying the cast sump, was used to close off the lower end of the engine block which gave the bottom end great strength.
-The five-bearing crankshaft itself was made from spheroidal graphite cast iron, rather than steel, making it immensely strong.
+The five-bearing crankshaft itself was made from spheroidal graphite cast iron and is extremely strong.
 A new, Jaguar patented, split coolant flow, from the water pump, delivered 50 per cent of the coolant into a gallery, bypassing the bores, to the cylinder heads at the rear of the engine.
-This then mixed with the remaining 50 per cent of the coolant to cool the bores.
+This then mixed with the remaining 50 per cent of the coolant to cool the cylinder heads.
 This proved efficient and gave the AJ-V8 a fast warming-up time of under four minutes.

 For the supercharged AJ-V8, new dished pistons (instead of flat topped) were fitted for a revised 9:1 compression ratio.
 The pistons of high strength aluminium alloy were designed to resist high thermal and mechanical loads of the supercharged engine.
-Other changes included: new crankshaft damper; new inlet cam sprocket (for the 3.2-litre); new cylinder head gasket featuring stainless steel bore eyelets in place of mild steel; new intake system; new cooling pipes and new resonators to improve air intake.
+Other changes included: new crankshaft damper; new inlet cam sprocket (shared with the 3.2-litre); new cylinder head gasket featuring stainless steel bore eyelets in place of mild steel; new intake system with a pair of intercoolers, one for each bank of the engine and an improved intake with a larger inlet and an extra resonator to match the supercharger’s needs.
 Running at 1,600 rpm the supercharged AJ-V8 was producing more torque than the naturally aspirated AJ-V8 at its optimum.
 The supercharged engine did not use variable cam timing as the normal benefits of improved volumetric efficiency were not noticeable on the boosted engine.

-In the UK in 2002, for the second generation AJ-V8, capacity was increased to 4.2-litres by increasing the stroke and reducing the diameter of the crankpin journals to maintain the same block height.
-This engine was fitted to the XK8 and a 3.5-litre variant was announced for the XJ8.
+In 2002, for the second generation AJ-V8, capacity was increased to 4.2-litres by increasing the stroke and reducing the diameter of the crankpin journals to maintain the same block height.

-Jaguar has continued to develop the AJ-V8 – naturally aspirated and supercharged – and currently the latest Gen III version (AJ133) in 5.0-litre form is used in the XJ, XF and the F-Type; also the special edition Project 7 uses the engine as do the Range Rover and Discovery models.
+Jaguar has continued to develop the AJ-V8 – naturally aspirated and supercharged – and has used the latest Gen III version (AJ133) in 5.0-litre form in the XJ, XF and the F-Type; also the special edition Project 7 uses the engine as do the Range Rover and Discovery models.